-In bringing the goalkeeper back to the Lamex Stadium, manager Graham Westley secured Julian’s services for the second time.
-It was Westley who had initially brought the player to the club in February 2005 – a move that helped push Boro’ forward on the path to the 2004/5 Conference playoff final.
+Alan Julian made what some might call a surprise return to Stevenage in summer 2011, after ending his three-year stay down at Gillingham.
+It was the Kent club that the Northern Ireland stopper joined from us; going there with former manager Mark Stimson.
+In bringing the goalkeeper back to the Lamex Stadium, Graham Westley secured Julian’s services for the second time; GW bringing him to the club first in February 2005 in a move that helped push Boro’ forward on the path to the 2004-5 Conference playoff final.

 It’s claimed that coach Lionel Perez played a role in recruiting Julian from Brentford in the first place.
 Whoever made the call, however, it was inspired.
 Julian was an agile keeper; showing excellent reactions and not afraid to make some crucial saves.
 Named 2005-6 Supporters’ Association Player of the Year, Julian continued his strong form into his first full season with the club.
 And he bailed Boro’ out of a tight spot on more than one occasion.

 Julian left Stevenage for a second time in summer 2012.
 First up was a move down to South Wales with Newport County, before returning to Kent with Dartford.
 Sutton and Bromley are also among his clubs since leaving Boro’, as well as Billericay Town; the club where he moved in 2017 and where he could be found heading into the 2019-20 season still going strong.